KaiKobbe/dispersive_agp_solver/README.md

 The paper also provides a more detailed overview of previous work on the DAGP.

 ## Installation
 Before the solver can be used, it is mandatory to install our package for [r-visibility polygons](https://github.com/KaiKobbe/r_visibility_polygons).
+(The package requires a modern C++ compiler.)
-This can be done via the following command (using this package requires a modern C++ compiler):
+This can be done via the following command:

 ```bash
 pip install --verbose git+https://github.com/KaiKobbe/r_visibility_polygons/tree/main/rvispoly-main